simorxb/taycan-MPC-slope-zero-offset-EKF/README.md

 1. Speed Tracking: Compares actual vehicle speed with the reference trajectory across all parameter combinations
 2. Control Force: Shows the control input required for each parameter combination
 3. Disturbance Estimation: Displays the EKF's estimation of force disturbances

+### MPC vs PID

+In this example we want to compare the previously described non-linear MPC + EKF control architecture with a simpler PID control architecture described below.
+The PID has been tuned to achieve a response comparable to the non-linear MPC architecture in terms of rising time.
+The PID control architecture includes a dynamic saturation calculator that computes $F_{max}$ and $F_{min}$ based on the measured speed (we assume that this architecture has some knowledge of the controlled system, to make the comparison more fair against the MPC which has a lot of knowledge of the system).

+The ```run_mpc_vs_pid.m``` script runs the Simulink model ```model_with_PID.slx``` with both MPC and PID active and generates comparative plots showing:
+1. Speed tracking performance
+2. Control effort (applied force)
+3. Slope disturbance

 ## Code and Model
 The MATLAB and Simulink models for this project are available in the GitHub repository: [taycan-MPC-slope-zero-offset-EKF](https://github.com/simorxb/taycan-MPC-slope-zero-offset-EKF).